vetzuki/vetzuki/src/vetzuki/README.md

 ## Environment Setup

-From the project root, use ansible:
+From the parent directory, use Ansible

 ```
 ansible-playbook setup_development_environment.yml
 ```

+This will create the LDAP, Redis, and Postgres containers.
+It will also seed the LDAP database using data in `seeds.$ENV.json`.

+LDAP testing makes use of the `seeds.$ENV.json` file.

 ### Database

-To provision the schema
+To provision the schema use the Ansible playbooks in the praent directory.

 ```
 ansible-playbook schema.yml
 ```